-This privacy notice tells you what to expect when the China Dialogue Trust collects personal information.
-It applies to information we collect about:
+This privacy notice explains what data China Dialogue Trust collects on the use of its websites.
+It applies to information about:

 When someone visits any of our websites (www.chinadialogue.net, www.chinadialogueocean.net, www.thethirdpole.net, www.indiaclimatedialogue.net, www.dialogochino.net) we use a third party service, Google Analytics, to collect standard internet log information and details of visitor behaviour patterns.
 We do this to find out things such as the number of visitors to the various parts of the site.
 This information is only processed in a way which does not identify anyone.
 We do not make, and do not allow Google to make, any attempt to find out the identities of those visiting our website.

-We use a third party provider, Mailchimp, to deliver our monthly e-newsletters.
-We gather statistics around email opening and clicks using industry standard technologies to help us monitor and improve our newsletter.
+A third party provider, Mailchimp, delivers our monthly e-newsletters.
+We gather statistics on email opening and click rates using industry standard technologies to help us improve our newsletter.
 For more information, please see Mailchimp’s privacy notice.

-The data stored on our website’s servers is owned by the China Dialogue Trust and is held for the purpose of producing our websites.
-The data stored there is not analysed, used, shared or sold by the hosting companies.
+The data stored on our website’s servers is owned by the China Dialogue Trust and is held solely for the purpose of producing our websites.
+We do not analyse, use, share or sell data stored by our hosting companies.

 China Dialogue Donors

-When individuals make electronic donations to China Dialogue Trust, they are redirected to PayPal where they will enter their location, payment card details and billing address, email address and a contact telephone number.
-These payment details are stored by PayPal and accessed by China Dialogue Trust from Paypal.
+When individuals make electronic donations to China Dialogue Trust, they are redirected to PayPal where they will be asked to enter their location, payment card details and billing address, email address and a contact telephone number.
+These payment details are stored by PayPal and can be accessed by China Dialogue Trust.
 For future communications, we keep a record of donor names and email addresses.
-Donors are able to opt out of future communications at any time, including at the point of donation.
+Donors may opt out of future communications at any time, including at the point of donation.
 For more information on how PayPal stores and uses personal data, please see their privacy notice.

 We use Survey Monkey to deliver our annual readership survey.
 Participation is voluntary.
-All information provided by respondents and collected by Survey Monkey (including IP addresses for the purpose of limiting multiple responses) will be stored for two years and analysed by China Dialogue Trust in order to improve our services and share general audience trends and feedback with our partners and funders.
+All respondent information collected by Survey Monkey (including IP addresses for the purpose of limiting multiple responses) will be stored for two years and analysed by China Dialogue Trust in order to improve our services and to share general audience trends and feedback with partners and funders.
 Any information shared with a third party will be anonymous and unidentifiable.
 For more information about Survey Monkey, please see their privacy notice.